frank240889/AutoMusicTagFixer/README.md

 This app use an ACR technology powered by Gracenote.

-This app and soruce code is intended for Android >= 5, so maybe doesn't work on Android <= 4.
+This app and source code is made for Android >= 5, so maybe doesn't work on Android <= 4.